• Skip to primary navigation

 Instructions

-• Use a fine mesh sieve to drain cranberry salsa.
+• Complete the dip: Use a fine mesh sieve to drain cranberry salsa.
 (Too much excess liquid will make the cream cheese runny.)

-• Carefully drain any liquid pooling on top of the non-dairy cream cheese.
-Then move the cream cheese to a serving plate.
+• Transfer the vegan cream cheese to a serving plate.
 Use a knife to smooth it.

 • Cover the cream cheese with cranberry salsa.
-You can loosely pile it on top.
-Or use the back of a spoon and/or your hands to form the cranberry salsa around the cream cheese like a cheese ball.
+You can spoon the salsa loosely over the vegan cream cheese or shape it around the edges like a cheese ball.

 • Top with optional garnish of a couple jalapeño pepper slices and/or cilantro leaf.